lemotdesign/one-click-hugo-cms/site/content/post/how-often-should-a-termite-treatment-be-done.md

 ---
 ### Termite Treatment Maintenance: How Often and Why?

-Many residents in the Gold Coast often wonder about the necessity of topping up their termite treatments and how frequently it should be done.
+Many residents on the Gold Coast often wonder about the necessity of topping up their termite treatments and how frequently it should be done.
 We're here to shed some light on this important topic.

 **Here are some crucial facts to keep in mind:**